NovoNordisk-OpenSource/zephyr/tests/testthat/_snaps/integration.md

       ── Setting up zephyr ───────────────────────────────────────────────────────────
       ℹ Add new options with `zephyr::create_option()`.
-      ℹ And reuse their documentation with in functions with `@inheritParams testpkg-options-params`. ℹ Run `devtools::document()` to update documentation.
+      → And reuse their documentation with in functions with `@inheritParams testpkg-options-params`.
+      → Run `devtools::document()` to update documentation.
       NULL

 ---